J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdecoder.py%23L6-L13&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 Again the constructor is a high-level overview.
 Method <span class="code">load_base_architecture</span> is a bit of a misnomer; this function loads the VGG19, but also reverses it and only takes out the layers we need.
 The other functions do what they say.
 We want to progressively grow the image size so we swap out the maxpools.
 Then we need to swap the direction of the now-reversed convolutional layers, and initialize them.
-Lastly, there's a fix we need to apply to the ReLU layers.
+Lastly, there's a fix we need to apply to the ReLU layers (more on this later).

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdecoder.py%23L15-L21&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

-The first function just loads, reverses, and truncates the VGG19 so we that we have the parts we want.
+The first function loads, reverses, and truncates the VGG19 so we that we have the parts we want.
 The next function is doing what it says.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdecoder.py%23L23-L32&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>